Skmakm/Animax-K-CarValuate/Readme.md

-# 🚗 Car Price Prediction Web App
+# 🚗 Animax K CarValuate:A Car Price Estimation Web App

 A user-friendly web application built with **Streamlit** that predicts the price of used cars using a **machine learning model**.
 This project demonstrates the complete pipeline of **data cleaning, model training, and deploying the model** as an interactive web app.